 - The basic computation is: gross income, minus cost of goods sold, minus ordinary and necessary expenses needed for business operation, minus one-half of the self-employment tax.

 Health Insurance and Cash Medical Support

 - Open All

-Either parent can be required to pay the total cost up front, and the parent not providing coverage will contribute to the cost through an adjustment to the support obligation.
+Either parent can be required to pay the total cost, and the parent not providing coverage will contribute to the cost through an adjustment to the support obligation.